 Learn about Journalism

 Traditionally, the Princeton Summer Journalism Program hosts a 10-day residential journalism institute in August on the campus of Princeton University.
-PSJP students would visit Princeton from their hometown or state for our residential journalism program.
-They attend workshops and lectures and learn skills to produce their own newspaper.
-Classes at the program are taught by program alumni and reporters and editors from The New York Times, The Washington Post, The New Yorker, New York Magazine, The Daily Beast, Politico, Sports Illustrated and CNN, among other media outlets.
-Students also have the opportunity to tour major news organizations, such as The New York Times, Huffington Post and Bloomberg; cover a professional sports event; cover news events in the Princeton area; film and produce a short documentary; attend a film or theatre production; conduct an investigative project; author a group blog; and report, write, edit and design their own newspaper, The Princeton Summer Journal, which is published on the program's last day.
+PSJP students would visit Princeton from their hometown or state and stay in Princeton undergraduate dorms, attending workshops and lectures and learning skills to produce their own newspaper.
+Students would also have the opportunity to tour major news organizations, such as The New York Times, Huffington Post and Bloomberg; cover a professional sports event; cover news events in the Princeton area; film and produce a short documentary; attend a film or theatre production; conduct an investigative project; author a group blog; and report, write, edit and design their own newspaper, The Princeton Summer Journal, which is published on the program's last day.

-All costs to attend the summer program, including air or ground transportation to and from campus, housing, meals, technology, and resources, are covered by the program.
+All costs to attend the physical summer program, including air or ground transportation to and from campus, housing, meals, technology, and resources, are covered by the program.
 PSJP does not provide technology during the virtual program but will work with students to address barriers to participating to the best of our ability.